urbit/urbit.org/content/docs/arvo/clay/marks/writing-marks.md

 Since a CSV file on Unix will just be a long string with ASCII or UTF-8 encoding, we can treat `q.q` in the `$mime` as a `cord`, and thus write a parser to convert it to a `(list (list @t))`.
 For this purpose, here's a library: `csv.hoon`, which you can view in full on the [Examples](/docs/arvo/clay/marks/examples#libcsvhoon) page.

-Note there's already a different `csv.hoon` library in `/lib`, but we'll use a separate one for our purposes here.

 The library contains four functions:

 - `+de-csv` - Parse a CSV `cord` to a `(list (list @t))`.